Cactus Silk (Moroccan Sabra)

 The secret to the silkiness and shininess of this luxurious fabric lies in the fibers extracted from the plant.
-They are also responsible for its durability, elasticity, and wrinkle resistance.
+They are responsible for its durability, elasticity, and wrinkle resistance.

+Who wouldn’t enjoy a soft and silky cushion made of natural fabric that doesn’t wrinkle, right?
 But, there’s more to it.
 Cactus silk is eco-friendly and its production doesn’t leave a carbon footprint.
-Agave cactus is the only resource required, along with a few other natural ingredients such as natural dye, and since this plant grows really quickly it doesn’t really pose any damage to the environment.
+Agave cactus is the only resource required, along with a few other natural ingredients such as natural dye; since this plant grows really quickly, it doesn’t pose a danger to the environment.

 What Are Cactus Silk Uses?

-The most common use of this beautiful silky fabric is for making rugs and pillows that can give your space a bohemian twist.
+The most common use of this beautiful silky fabric is for making rugs and pillows that can give any space a bohemian twist.
 Other uses include bedspreads, bolsters, blankets, canapés throws, floor mats, and even fancy jewelry.
-As you can imagine, each of these products is incredibly soft and pleasant to touch.
+As you can imagine, each of these products is incredibly soft and pleasant to the touch.

 What Makes Cactus Silk So Special?

 Once the fibers are extracted from Agave cactus by crushing and soaking the leaves, they are spun by hand to make silk threads.
-Most producers prefer to keep Sabra as natural as possible, so they use natural vegetable dyes to give cactus silk products beautiful and vibrant colors.
+Most producers prefer to keep sabra as natural as possible, so they use natural vegetable dyes to give cactus silk products beautiful and vibrant colors.

-With such a great heritage, traditional hand-weaving production, and soft and silky texture, cactus silk presents untapped potential in the textile industry.
+The dyed and dried cactus silk fibers are hand-woven on looms, requiring considerable time and skill.
+With such a great heritage, traditional hand-weaving production, and a soft and silky texture, cactus silk presents untapped potential for the textile industry.